 Arizona marijuana laws allow use for medical purposes, but the drug is prohibited for any other use, and penalties are harsh.
 Possession for recreation, unlicensed sale, unlicensed manufacture, and trafficking all are illegal, as are possession of paraphernalia and manufacture or possession of concentrates.
 Fines for every offense can be as much as $150,000.

 Arizona has decriminalized possession of marijuana only for medical patients.
-Possession of any amount less than 2 pounds for personal use is a felony punishable by between 4 months and 2 years behind bars, plus a maximum fine of $150,000.
+Possession of any amount less than 2 pounds for personal use is a felony punishable by between 4 months and 2 years behind bars, plus a fine of between $1,000 and $150,000.

 Sale, Manufacture, and Trafficking